Now more than ever we must put the energy sourced from the Sun and lighting to work

 It’s great to see the progress that industries are making with connected IoT devices, but along with these advances comes a big concern: how to deal with the challenges of batteries powering the billions of devices.
 Batteries are costly to maintain and also do long-term harm to our environment when they are discarded.

 The team at Atmosic – which is expert in wireless communications and low-power silicon solutions – has focused all its efforts to help solve the battery dilemma of the connected IoT.
-Atmosic has created ultra-low power solutions that can enable forever-battery life for connected devices, and even enable devices to be completely battery-free.
+Atmosic has created ultra-low power solutions that can enable lifelong-battery life for connected devices, and even enable devices to be completely battery-free.

 Bringing Energy Harvesting to Maturity